Cleg83/Resurrect-The-Bedlam-Six-/README.md

 #### The gallery page

 The gallery page is thumbnail image gallery of the band and band members.
 A selection of color, black & white and sepia images for a pleasing visual contrast.
+The grid scales down in a similar way to the video page.

 ![Image of the gallery page](documents/readme-images/gallery-ss.png)